ameeno/DELL-DW1820A-Drivers/MacOS (Hackintosh)/README.md

 ### Instructions

-Inside the kext/* folder you will find 4 kexts,
+Inside the kext folder you will find the necessary kexts for the card to work, place them into your *EFI/CLOVER/Kexts/Other* folder.

-All of these kexts are credited to Rehabman and his hard work.
-The patch for clover.config was originally from Herve from OSXLatitude

-place the 4 kexts into your *EFI/CLOVER/Kexts/Other*

-Folder.

 Finally add the following Lines to your Clover file:
 (I have included screenshots for convenience)